 Students must submit a plan of study approved by the director of graduate programs administration and endorsed by the associate dean of graduate programs.
 Approval is based on coordination of coursework required for Mayor's curriculum, the student's career interests and remediation of deficiencies in the student's undergraduate background.
 It is conceivable that such a plan of study might also include EMBA courses.
 For students entering through TCU (all U.S. students and students from countries other than Latin America), internships are completed in Chile.
-Conversely, for students entering through Mayor, the internships are completed in the United States. through enrollment in BUSI 77702 International Internship.
+Conversely, for students entering through Mayor, the internships are completed in the United States.
 In the event that an internship cannot be obtained other coursework can be substituted for the requirement.